 Scar

-A scar is fibrous tissue that replaces normal skin after an injury, surgery, or disease, forming as the body's natural way to heal and repair damaged skin, appearing flat, raised, sunken, or colored, and while often fading, treatments like silicone sheets, massage, and sun protection can improve their appearance and comfort.
-Key types include flat (maturing) scars, raised (hypertrophic or keloid) scars, and sunken (atrophic) scars, each resulting from different wound healing processes or collagen overproduction/loss.
+A scar is fibrous tissue that replaces normal skin after an injury, surgery, or disease, forming as the body's natural way to heal and repair damaged skin, appearing flat, raised, sunken, or colored.

 What causes scars?